githubuniverseworkshops/checks-api/README.md

-# Advanced integrations: Beyond statuses, checks, and simple utilities

-_A 2018 GitHub Universe Workshop_
+# Getting started with the GitHub Checks API

 ### Workshop Pre-requisites